jdavasligil/forsaken-realms/src/content/docs/first-edition/forsaken-realms-srd.md

 Hit protection represents a combination of stamina, luck, and resilience, not health.
 This is your character's ability to avoid serious damage.

+#### Ancestry
+Player Characters are humans.
+Their ancestry may provide some advantages and disadvantages in the form of **aspects**.
+Each unique ancestry provides two aspects.
+One positive, and one negative.

 #### Background
 Who were you and why are you here?

 Your background is of the form:
 \[**Reputation** (Adjective) + **Background** (Noun)\] who was \[**Misfortune** (Verb, past participle)\].
 E.g. **Unreliable** **alchemist** who was badly **burned**.

 Let this brief description spark your imagination.
 This is your identity before seeking a new life in the forsaken realm.

-Outside of role-play, it is used by the GM to determine what your character is proficient at.
+Backgrounds come with **two relevant adventuring skills** and **one aspect**.

 <details markdown="block">
   <summary>